uwplse/analytics-data/changes/benchmarks.md

 the breakdown and classification of the changes that revealed the patterns for these benchmarks.
 Please check the [README](../README.md) for notes about this data.

+Intermediate timestamps are in general not yet correct in the processed data you see in the linked commits.
+The start and end timestamps of every session are taken from the raw data and are accurate.
+Intermediate times, when discussed in the paper and in this document, are also taken from the raw data.
+I will run a reanalysis at some point after the camera-ready and update the commits to point to the data with the correct intermediate timestamps.

 Also note that the changes we detected in the Q2 analysis were changes in terms, not in proof scripts.
 So I do not list changes in proofs explicitly in here.
 I do sometimes discuss them when they are interesting.